Mimetic-Metric-Torsion with induced Axial mode and Phantom barrier crossing: Introduction

 Strictly speaking, the basic CM theory amounts to a scalar-tensor reformulation of General Relativity (GR), of a specific sort which exploits the diffeomorphism invariance to reparametrize the physical metric $g_{\m\n}$ by a fiducial metric $\hg_{\m\n}$ and a scalar field $\f$, in a way that $g_{\m\n}$ remains invariant under a conformal transformation of $\hg_{\m\n}$.
 The gravitational conformal degree of freedom thus gets encoded by the field $\f$, known as the `mimetic field' \cite{CM-mm}, which ostensibly has no prior relevance to geometry however.
-It therefore seems legitimate to look for a generalized mimetic scenario in which $\f$ can manifest itself geometrically, say for instance, as the source of {\em torsion}, which is often regarded as important a space-time characteristic as curvature\footnote{For detailed references, see the voluminous literature on torsion gravity theories, encompassing the long history of their development (from the pioneering Einstein-Cartan formulation to the plethora of scenarios inspired from supergravity, string theory, brane-worlds, etc., or concerned with modified {\it tele-parallelism}, Poincar\'e gauge gravity, and so on) \cite{einst-rel,traut,HVKN-trev,akr-tbook,SG-tbook,SS-tbook,HDMN-trev,HO-trev, shap-trev,blag-book,fab-thesis,CL-extgrav,popl-trev,WZ-trev,mus-MTconf,fab-MTconf, berg-MTconf,pmssg,ham,bmssssg-kr1,BC-kr,bmssssg-kr2,FF-fT,BF-fT,LSB-fT,CCDDS-fT, BMT-fT,CCLS-fT,BB-fT,BCFN-fT,YN-PGT,MGK-PGT,NSV-PGT,BHN-PGT,GLT-PGT,HB-PGT,LC-PGT, obu-PGT,HRR-proptor,CF-proptor,saa-proptor,BS-proptor,popl-proptor,BC-proptor, ND-proptor,ACCF-extgr,FC-extgr,CMT-extgr,HORB-skew,FRM-scaltor,VFS-sqtor,lu-sqtor, fab-sqtor,VCVM-sqtor,KS-deg1,KS-deg2,SS-deg1,KS-deg3,SS-deg2,ssasb-mst1,ssasb-mst2, ssasb-mst3,MO-mfT,GZYSL-mfT}.
-See also the hefty literature on the predicted observable effects of torsion, as well as extensive searches for the same \cite{ROH-skew,Ni-skew,ssgss-kr1,ssgas-kr,DJM-kr,skpmssgas-kr,skpmssgss-kr, skssgss-kr,ssgss-kr2,dmssgss-kr1,sssdssg-kr,AMT-kr,CMS-kr,ssgss-kr3,dmssg-kr, dmssgss-kr2,sdadssg-kr,adbmssg-kr,scssg-kr1,scssg-kr2,scssg-kr3,GLSW-fT,GLS-fT, IS-fT,CGSV-fT,SST-fT,KPS-fT,CLPR-fT,FSGS-fT,SNY-PGT,mink-PGT,NRR-PGT,KRT-texpt, FR-texpt,BF-texpt,HOP-texpt,CCR-texpt,CCSZ-texpt,LP-texpt}.}.
+It therefore seems legitimate to look for a generalized mimetic scenario in which $\f$ can manifest itself geometrically, say for instance, as the source of {\em torsion}, which is often regarded as important a space-time characteristic as curvature\footnote{Refer to the hefty literature on the long history torsion gravity theories (from the pioneering Einstein-Cartan formulation to the plethora of scenarios that emerged from supergravity, string theory, brane-worlds, etc., or the modified {\it tele-parallelism}, Poincar\'e gauge gravity, and so on) \cite{einst-rel,traut,HVKN-trev,akr-tbook,SG-tbook,SS-tbook,HDMN-trev,HO-trev, shap-trev,blag-book,fab-thesis,CL-extgrav,popl-trev,WZ-trev,mus-MTconf,fab-MTconf, berg-MTconf,pmssg,ham,bmssssg-kr1,BC-kr,bmssssg-kr2,FF-fT,BF-fT,LSB-fT,CCDDS-fT, BMT-fT,CCLS-fT,BB-fT,BCFN-fT,YN-PGT,MGK-PGT,NSV-PGT,BHN-PGT,GLT-PGT,HB-PGT,LC-PGT, obu-PGT,HRR-proptor,CF-proptor,saa-proptor,BS-proptor,popl-proptor,BC-proptor, ND-proptor,ACCF-extgr,FC-extgr,CMT-extgr,HORB-skew,FRM-scaltor,VFS-sqtor,lu-sqtor, fab-sqtor,VCVM-sqtor,KS-deg1,KS-deg2,SS-deg1,KS-deg3,SS-deg2,ssasb-mst1,ssasb-mst2, ssasb-mst3,MO-mfT,GZYSL-mfT,IMMSV-mfT}.
+See also the literature on the predicted observable effects of torsion, and their extensive searches \cite{ROH-skew,Ni-skew,ssgss-kr1,skpmssgas-kr,skpmssgss-kr, skssgss-kr,ssgss-kr2,dmssgss-kr1,sssdssg-kr,AMT-kr,CMS-kr,ssgss-kr3,dmssg-kr, dmssgss-kr2,sdadssg-kr,adbmssg-kr,scssg-kr1,scssg-kr2,scssg-kr3,GLSW-fT,GLS-fT, IS-fT,CGSV-fT,SST-fT,KPS-fT,CLPR-fT,FSGS-fT,SNY-PGT,mink-PGT,NRR-PGT,KRT-texpt, FR-texpt,BF-texpt,HOP-texpt,CCR-texpt,CCSZ-texpt,LP-texpt}.}.
 Such a generalization essentially implies contemplating on a conceivable way of expanding the purview mimetic gravity to the metric-compatible Riemann-Cartan ($U_4$) geometry that admits torsion in addition to curvature.
 An endeavour pertaining to this has resulted in our mimetic-metric-torsion (MMT) gravity formulation in a recent paper (henceforth, `Paper\,1' \cite{RAS-MMT}), with the eventual enunciation of a viable unified cosmological dark sector paradigm.
 Nevertheless, scope remains for looking into the subtler aspects of the evolving dark sector, by suitably extending the MMT theory, which we intend to do in this work.